 For dictionaries, Sanakirja.org is the most popular and correct one.
-You can find translations from Finnish to English, Italian, Swedish, French, Bulgarian, Portugese, Spanish, Norwegian, Russian, Japanese, Danish, Turkish, Czech language, German, Greek, Dutch and even some less popular languages and vice versa.
+You can find two-way translations between Finnish and English, Italian, Swedish, French, Bulgarian, Spanish, Norwegian, Russian, Japanese, and many other languages.

 Another dictionary that helps with translation and verb inflections is En.bab.la.
 It is helpful in certain situations, but not all its translations are commonly used in the every day life in Finland.

 For self-studies for the beginners, Uusi kielemme is a great start.
 All the information is legitimate and often used in daily conversations.

 If you like to study Finnish from pictures and sound, Kotisuomessa is a good choice.

 Finnish verbs are somewhat tricky as sometimes they don’t go by any rules.

 Tips: To check whether you are writing or inflecting something correctly, go to Google search engine, type in the verb and add “verbi”.
 Then pick this website from the results: Ymmärrä suomea!